cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 end;
 ```

+## Stackless functions

+Stackless functions (also out-of-line functions) are compiled once and called from other places in the program.
+This is the basic type of user-defined functions.
+When possible, a stackless function may still be inlined by the [Function Inlinig optimizer](optimizations/FUNCTION-INLINING.markdown).

 ## Inline functions

-Normal functions are compiled once and called from other places in the program.
 Inline functions are compiled into every place they're called from, so there can be several copies of them in the compiled code.
 This leads to shorter code per call and faster execution.
 To create an inline function, use `inline` keyword:

 ```Mindcode
 inline void printtext(name, value, min, max)